QuickShop-Community/QuickShop-Hikari-Documents/docs/internal/database-schema.md

 ### `data`

 This data table stores all the existing store data on this server or the store data that has been deleted but is still referenced in a specific form, and does not contain coordinate information.
+No matter what, a data record should not be modified after it is created, until it got deleted.
+Any new changes to the shop should create a new copy, apply the changes to the copy, and insert it as a new record.

+Basiclly, Copy-on-write.

+A data record only be deleted from the database when no any table references their `data_id`.

 | Column Name     | DataType                 | Default             | Description                                                                                        |
 | --------------- | ------------------------ | ------------------- | -------------------------------------------------------------------------------------------------- |